apeterson91/website/content/post/PhDLessons/index.md

 From the get-go though, I was interested in and hearing about the “new kid on the block”: Bayesian statistics.
 Of course, this philosophy isn’t all that new, with the first documented work describing Bayesian statistics, going way back to the 1700s, with a work authored by Laplace.
-I found there to be a number of reasons Bayesian statistics is worth learning in the modern era, principal among them the phenomenon of "concentration of measure", which provides evidence to suggest that the posterior mode (the frequentist's maximum likelihood estimate) is not an "appropriate" description of the posterior distribution in high dimensional spaces.
+I found there to be a number of reasons Bayesian statistics is worth learning in the modern era, principal among them the phenomenon of "concentration of measure", which provides evidence that the posterior mode (the frequentist's standard maximum likelihood estimator) is not an "appropriate" description of the posterior distribution in high dimensional spaces.
 As high dimensional spaces characterize a lot of the work in advanced statistics, this is of increasing importance.
 There is a nice [case study](https://mc-stan.org/users/documentation/case-studies/curse-dims.html) by Bob Carpenter, that tries to provide intuition for these ideas via simulation, as well as a more technical discussion of these ideas [here](https://discourse.mc-stan.org/t/concentration-of-measure-and-typical-sets/2786) in the stan forums.